-Patricia Saunders, thanked the Chairman for the opportunity to address the Committee and updated the Committee regarding the work and activities of the Letchworth BID as follows:
+Patricia Saunders, thanked the Chairman for the opportunity to address the Committee.

-Update
+Update:

 - Halloween Activities during October half-term with free activities for children Trick or Treat trail was particularly popular and shops had to buy further supplies of sweets. - Annual light switch was on Saturday 24th November 2018.
 Successful event with 1000's of people in attendance. - Christmas lights paid for by Letchworth Garden City Heritage Foundation.
-All other activities, stage entertainment, parade, fun fair and fireworks were put on by the bid and were a mix of local community groups offering services free of charge and some more professional jazz bands; - After entertainment ended at 7:30pm, some then went on to eat and drink which would have boosted the town's economy. - Thanked Ian Couper, Steve Crowley, the legal team and NHDC for working with the BID and the fireworks company to make the firework display from the top of the car park possible and took into consideration all the safety requirements. - The Bid had produced a Christmas guide which was available in the Tourist Information Centre and town centre shops.
+All other activities, stage entertainment, parade, fun fair and fireworks were put on by the bid and were a mix of local community groups offering services free of charge and some more professional jazz bands; - After entertainment ended at 7:30pm, some then went on to eat and drink which would have boosted the town's economy. - Thanked Ian Cooper, Steve Crowley, the legal team and NHDC for working with the BID and the fireworks company to make the firework display from the top of the car park possible and took into consideration all the safety requirements. - The Bid had produced a Christmas guide which was available in the Tourist Information Centre and town centre shops.
 This summarised community activities which were taking place in the town centre area and the free activities available.